fab1ano/fab1ano.github.io/index.md

 layout: default
 ---

 I am a PhD student at [Georgia Institute of Technology](https://www.gatech.edu/) in the [Systems Software & Security Lab](https://gts3.org/) advised by [Taesoo Kim](https://taesoo.kim/).
 My research focuses on the intersection of AI and systems security, particularly of the Java ecosystem and directed fuzzing.
-For the past 2 years, I worked on the DARPA AI Cyberchallenge (AIxCC) with [Team Atlanta](https://team-atlanta.github.io/).
-Our team won 1st place, securing overall $6 million in prize money.
+For the past 2 years, I worked on the **DARPA AI Cyberchallenge (AIxCC)** with [Team Atlanta](https://team-atlanta.github.io/).
+Our team won **1st place**, securing overall $6 million in prize money.
+See recent media coverage by [DARPA](https://www.darpa.mil/news/2025/aixcc-results), [Georgia Tech](https://www.cc.gatech.edu/news/georgia-tech-makes-history-wins-darpa-challenge), [Infosec Magazine](https://www.infosecurity-magazine.com/news/defcon-ai-cyber-challenge-winners/), and [KAIST](https://ee.kaist.ac.kr/en/research-achieve/team-atlanta-with-professor-insu-yuns-team-wins-aixcc-final/).

 Before I started the PhD, I did a Master's at [FAU](https://www.fau.eu/) and an internship at the [UCSB SecLab](https://seclab.cs.ucsb.edu/), working on ARM TrustZone security and native code of Android applications.
 If you are interested, send me an email, and I am happy to talk.

 ## Publications